 - The “onBlur” and “onFocus” events have now switched to using native “focusin’” and “focus out” events internally to match React’s existing behavior and provide information better.

 - The “onClickCapture” now makes use of actual browser capture phase listeners.

 Event pooling optimization has been removed from this new version of React JS due to continued confusion and its lack of performance improvement.

 This new version also makes the “useEffect” hook clean-up function timing more consistent.

 In React JS 16, the effect clean-up function runs synchronously.
-In React JS 17, the effect clean-up function always runs asynchronously — for example, if the component is unmounting, the clean-up runs after the screen has been updated.
+In React JS 17, the effect clean-up function always runs asynchronously.
+For example, if the component is unmounting, the clean-up process occurs after the screen has been updated.

 The Newest Release is Significantly Important

 The JSX transform is backward compatible where the change is minimal to upgrade to React JS 17.
-Although most of these improvements aren’t as visible to the real world, it’s also important to understand that most of these improvements will speed up future releases.
-Upgrading to React JS 17 will make your codebase future proof, and you won’t need to remind yourself to keep React JS import in your JSX files.
+Although most of these improvements aren’t as visible to the real world.
+But it’s also important to understand that most of these improvements will speed up future releases.
+Upgrading to React JS 17 will make your codebase future-proof, and you won’t need to remind yourself to keep React JS import in your JSX files.
 For more information on this upgrade, contact our technical experts today.